UoB-COMSM0166/2025-group-11a/assignments/week01/Readme.md

 # Game Research
-## Idea1: Platformer games
-### Game List:
+### **Idea1: Platformer Games**

+#### **Game List:**
-**Super Mario Bros.** – A classic 2D platformer that defined the genre.
+- **Super Mario Bros.** – A classic 2D platformer that defined the genre.
-**Celeste** – A challenging precision platformer with a deep emotional story.
+- **Celeste** – A challenging precision platformer with a deep emotional story.
-**Hollow Knight** – A Metroidvania-style platformer with combat, exploration, and beautiful hand-drawn art.
+- **Hollow Knight** – A Metroidvania-style platformer with combat, exploration, and beautiful hand-drawn art.
-**Ori and the Blind Forest** – A visually stunning platformer with fluid movement and a touching story.
+- **Ori and the Blind Forest** – A visually stunning platformer with fluid movement and a touching story.
-**Super Meat Boy** – A hardcore platformer known for its fast-paced, precise controls.
+- **Super Meat Boy** – A hardcore platformer known for its fast-paced, precise controls.
-**Sonic the Hedgehog** – A high-speed platformer featuring Sonic’s signature running and jumping mechanics.
+- **Sonic the Hedgehog** – A high-speed platformer featuring Sonic’s signature running and jumping mechanics.
-**Rayman Legends** – A beautifully animated platformer with creative level design and co-op gameplay.
+- **Rayman Legends** – A beautifully animated platformer with creative level design and co-op gameplay.
-**Donkey Kong Country** – A classic 2D platformer with dynamic movement and engaging levels.
+- **Donkey Kong Country** – A classic 2D platformer with dynamic movement and engaging levels.
-**Shovel Knight** – A retro-style platformer inspired by classic NES games.
+- **Shovel Knight** – A retro-style platformer inspired by classic NES games.
-**LittleBigPlanet** – A physics-based 2.5D platformer with a focus on level creation and community sharing.
+- **LittleBigPlanet** – A physics-based 2.5D platformer with a focus on level creation and community sharing.

+---

-### Game Overview
+### **Game Overview**
 Platformer games are a classic genre where players control a character that navigates various levels by jumping between platforms, avoiding obstacles, and defeating enemies.
-These games often test players' reflexes, precision, and problemsolving skills.
-Some platformers focus on exploration, while others emphasize fastpaced movement and tight platforming mechanics.

-### Game Mechanics

-**1. Game Objectives**
-Players must progress through levels by jumping across platforms, avoiding hazards, and defeating or bypassing enemies.
-The ultimate goal is to reach the end of each level, with some games featuring boss fights or collectibles that unlock special rewards.
-As the game advances, level designs become more challenging, requiring precise movements and strategic use of mechanics.

-**2. Character Abilities**
-Basic Movement: Walking, running, and jumping form the core of movement mechanics.
-Wall Jump: Allows players to jump off walls to reach higher platforms.
-Dash: A quick burst of movement in any direction, useful for dodging attacks or crossing large gaps.
-Double Jump: Grants an extra jump midair, allowing for more control and recovery.
-Climbing: Some games allow players to grab onto ledges or climb walls for better vertical movement.
-Special Abilities: Players can unlock unique skills as they progress, such as:
-Glide: Slows descent, helping with precise landings.
-Ground Pound: A powerful downward attack that can break certain platforms or stun enemies.
-Grappling Hook: Lets players swing across gaps or pull themselves toward objects.

-**3. Level Design**
-Platform Variety: Platforms can be static, moving, disappearing, or interactable (e.g., pressing switches to activate bridges).
-Hazards and Obstacles:
-Spikes, lava, bottomless pits, and moving saw blades.
-Crumbling platforms that disappear after stepping on them.
-Wind zones that push the player in different directions.
-Environmental Challenges:
-Ice Levels: Slippery surfaces that make movement harder.
-Underwater Sections: Limited movement and slower jumps.
-Dark Levels: Reduced visibility, requiring light sources or memorybased navigation.
-Checkpoints: Players can restart from a checkpoint instead of beginning from the start of the level when they die.

-**4. Resource Management**
-Health System:
-Some platformers use a "onehit death" system, while others provide multiple hit points.
-Players may collect hearts or health packs to restore HP.
-Collectibles:
-Coins, gems, or special items can be collected for points, powerups, or unlocking secret levels.
-Some collectibles can enhance abilities, like increasing jump height or dash range.
-Lives and Respawns:
-Players have a limited number of lives, and losing all of them results in a game over.
-Some games have infinite retries, but deaths might reset progress within a level.

-**5. Enemy Types**
-Basic Enemies: Slowmoving and easy to defeat, often found in large numbers.
-Flying Enemies: Move unpredictably and require careful timing to avoid or attack.
-Chasing Enemies: Actively follow the player, forcing fast reactions.
-Large Enemies: Stronger foes with unique attack patterns, sometimes requiring multiple hits to defeat.
-Stage Bosses: Require pattern recognition and precise movement to defeat, often with multiple attack phases.

-**6. Game Difficulty and Challenges**
-Platformer games can range from beginnerfriendly to extremely difficult, depending on movement mechanics and level design.
-Challenges increase through:
-More complex platforming sections requiring precise timing.
-Fastermoving obstacles and enemies.
-Limited resources, forcing players to carefully manage their jumps and abilities.
-Hidden secrets and alternate paths, encouraging exploration.
+These games often test players' reflexes, precision, and problem-solving skills.
+Some platformers focus on exploration, while others emphasize fast-paced movement and tight platforming mechanics.

+---

+### **Game Mechanics**

+#### **1. Game Objectives**
+- Players must **progress through levels** by jumping across platforms, avoiding hazards, and defeating or bypassing enemies.
+- The ultimate goal is to **reach the end of each level**, with some games featuring **boss fights or collectibles** that unlock special rewards.
+- As the game advances, **level designs become more challenging**, requiring precise movements and strategic use of mechanics.

+---

+#### **2. Character Abilities**
+1. **Basic Movement** – Walking, running, and jumping form the core of movement mechanics.
+2. **Wall Jump** – Allows players to jump off walls to reach higher platforms.
+3. **Dash** – A quick burst of movement in any direction, useful for dodging attacks or crossing large gaps.
+4. **Double Jump** – Grants an extra jump midair, allowing for more control and recovery.
+5. **Climbing** – Some games allow players to grab onto ledges or climb walls for better vertical movement.
+6. **Special Abilities** – Players can unlock unique skills as they progress, such as:
+   - **Glide** – Slows descent, helping with precise landings.
+   - **Ground Pound** – A powerful downward attack that can break certain platforms or stun enemies.
+   - **Grappling Hook** – Lets players swing across gaps or pull themselves toward objects.

+---

+#### **3. Level Design**
+- **Platform Variety** – Platforms can be **static, moving, disappearing, or interactable** (e.g., pressing switches to activate bridges).
+- **Hazards and Obstacles:**
+  - Spikes, lava, bottomless pits, and moving saw blades.
+  - Crumbling platforms that disappear after stepping on them.
+  - Wind zones that push the player in different directions.
+- **Environmental Challenges:**
+  - **Ice Levels** – Slippery surfaces that make movement harder.
+  - **Underwater Sections** – Limited movement and slower jumps.
+  - **Dark Levels** – Reduced visibility, requiring light sources or memory-based navigation.
+- **Checkpoints** – Players can restart from a checkpoint instead of beginning from the start of the level when they die.

+---

+#### **4. Resource Management**
+1. **Health System:**
+   - Some platformers use a **"one-hit death"** system, while others provide multiple hit points.
+   - Players may collect **hearts or health packs** to restore HP.
+2. **Collectibles:**
+   - Coins, gems, or special items can be collected for **points, power-ups, or unlocking secret levels**.
+   - Some collectibles can enhance abilities, like **increasing jump height or dash range**.
+3. **Lives and Respawns:**
+   - Players have a **limited number of lives**, and losing all of them results in a **game over**.
+   - Some games have **infinite retries**, but deaths might reset progress within a level.

+---

+#### **5. Enemy Types**
+1. **Basic Enemies** – Slow-moving and easy to defeat, often found in large numbers.
+2. **Flying Enemies** – Move unpredictably and require careful timing to avoid or attack.
+3. **Chasing Enemies** – Actively follow the player, forcing fast reactions.
+4. **Large Enemies** – Stronger foes with unique attack patterns, sometimes requiring multiple hits to defeat.
+5. **Stage Bosses** – Require **pattern recognition and precise movement** to defeat, often with multiple attack phases.

+---

+#### **6. Game Difficulty and Challenges**
+- **Progressive Difficulty** – Platformer games can range from beginner-friendly to extremely difficult, depending on movement mechanics and level design.
+- **More Complex Platforming Sections** – Later levels require **precise timing and fast reactions**.
+- **Faster-Moving Obstacles and Enemies** – Increase challenge over time.
+- **Limited Resources** – Players must **carefully manage their jumps and abilities**.
+- **Hidden Secrets and Alternate Paths** – Encourage **exploration and mastery** of movement mechanics.

 ## Idea2: Advanced Snake Games